 Career and Transfer Center

-The Career and Transfer Center (CTC) assists students with discovering, pursuing, and achieving their transfer and career goals by aligning their academic efforts and personal development with their chosen career and transfer pathways.
-The CTC staff assist students with major and career exploration, job search skill development, and transfer support resources through fairs, workshops, and one-on-one coaching.
+The Career and Transfer Center (CTC) is dedicated to guiding students toward achieving their transfer and career aspirations by aligning their academic pursuits and personal growth with their chosen career and transfer pathways.

 Personal Counseling

 Personal counselors are available to assist with non-academic concerns and personal development issues which impact students’ personal and educational goals.
-Short-term counseling is available for Oakton students struggling with a wide array of adjustment issues, transition problems, and mental health concerns.
-Personal counselors can also make referral information available for students who need long-term counseling, support, or services not available at Oakton.
-For more information, visit Counseling Services or call 847.635.1744.
+Short-term counseling is available for Oakton students struggling with a wide array of adjustment issues, transition problems and mental health concerns.
+Referral information can be offered for students who need long-term counseling, support or services not available at Oakton.
+For more information, call Counseling Services at 847.635.1744 or visit www.oakton.edu/life-at-oakton/health-and-wellness/counseling.php.

-Academic advisors in the Office of Advising, Transitions, and Student Success are available to assist student veterans as they transition into the college system.
-Advisors guide student veterans in academic planning and progress, the financial aid process, and information about veteran services available throughout Oakton’s district.
+Academic advisors in the Office of Advising, Transitions and Student Success are available to assist student veterans as they transition into the college system.
+Advisors guide student veterans in academic planning and progress, the financial aid process and information about veterans' services available throughout Oakton’s district.

 New Student Onboarding

-The orientation experience at Oakton is driven by academic goals and varies based on whether you identify as a degree-seeking or certificate/visiting student.
-Depending upon your academic goals, your onboarding to Oakton will include either an online orientation program (for certificate/visiting students) or a two-step process that includes an online orientation and in-person Advising and Registration Workshop (for degree-seeking students).
-The Advising and Registration Workshop is similar to what other institutions call “new student orientation”.
-At the workshop, students learn about campus resources and involvement opportunities, meet with an academic advisor, and register for classes.
+The orientation experience at Oakton is driven by academic goals and varies based on whether a student identifies as degree-seeking, certificate-seeking, or visiting.
+For degree-seeking students, onboarding to Oakton will include an online orientation program and an Advising and Registration Workshop (ARW).
+At the workshop, students learn about campus resources and involvement opportunities, meet with an academic advisor and register for classes.

-New students receive information on how to complete the online orientation and/or register for a workshop once they have completed placement in reading, writing, and math.
-For information about your specific onboarding steps, please go to your New Student Portal Admission Checklist.
+New students receive information on how to complete the online orientation and/or register for a workshop once placement in reading, writing, and math has been completed.
+For information about specific onboarding steps, students should review the Admission Checklist found in the New Student Portal.

 TRIO Student Support Services